helenism/100-days-of-code/README.md

 <hr>

 ### Day 10: Wednesday 20th June 2018

-h
-**Today's Progress**: I am working on my personal website.
+**Today's Progress**: I am working on my personal website from scratch!✨

 **Thoughts**: Most of the work has been on the CSS.
 Media query, floats, transparent elements and more...
+For now, I just have a home and contact page, but all the links in the navigation bar are functional.
+I'm going to work on getting the positions of certain <code><div></code> sections where I want them to be and add more content to the pages.
+Soon, I'll link the updated site up to my server, so stay tuned!

 **Links to work**
 1. [My website - helenonunwa.com](helenonunwa.com)